ahmadelsallab/APTOS/README.md

 ### Visualization of learnt features

-Let's look on the learnt features anyway:
+Let's look on the learnt features anyway.
+We will use [Grad-CAM](https://arxiv.org/abs/1610.02391) method.
+For more implementation details, please see this [colab](https://colab.research.google.com/drive/1Yxw8c5bq0eKU42uKOz-eh9_pcrHRXC2L).

 ![small_model_ana_1](imgs/small_model_ana_1.png)